Renderings of the scale model for DIE/GEST

-DIE/GEST is an interactive, suspended sculpture inspired by the life and experience of co-creator Keith LaMar, who has spent 28 years in solitary confinement on death row in Ohio for a crime he didn’t commit.
+DIE/GEST is an interactive, suspended sculpture inspired by the life and experience of co-creator Keith LaMar, who has spent almost 30 years in solitary confinement on death row in Ohio for a crime he didn’t commit.
 Keith is scheduled to be executed by the state of Ohio on November 16, 2023.

-An interdisciplinary collaboration between pianist and composer Albert Marques, his wife, sculptor Mia Pearlman, and poet and author Keith LaMar, DIE/GEST extends Freedom First into visual art.
-DIE/GEST will travel to museums and galleries around the United States throughout 2022 and 2023, including the MSU Broad Museum, accompanied by a live Freedom First concert at each venue.
+An interdisciplinary collaboration between pianist and composer Albert Marques, his wife, sculptor Mia Pearlman, and poet and author Keith LaMar, DIE/GEST will travel to museums and galleries around the United States starting in early 2023 at the MSU Broad Museum, accompanied by a live Freedom First concert at each venue.

 The concept for DIE/GEST grew out of Keith's metaphor for prison and the system that framed and convicted him for murder as a digestive system designed to break people down.

-This monumental sculpture faceted with prison supplies, building materials, four small video screens and other materials, DIE/GEST will allow viewers to trigger separate music tracks (played by Albert on the piano) and video tracks of Keith talking about his personal evolution and journey over 30 years in solitary).
+A monumental sculpture faceted with prison supplies, building materials, four small video screens and other materials, DIE/GEST invites viewers to enter and circumnavigate the sculpture, triggering separate music tracks (played by Albert on the piano) and video tracks (of Keith talking about his personal evolution and journey over 30 years in solitary).
 When multiple sensors are triggered, they will combine into a unique and groove-filled spoken word-jazz composition.